DebosmitaChatterjee/TanX_Debosmita/README.md

 ## Project Structure
-Below is the directory and file structure of the project that I have executed : my_project/
+Below is the directory and file structure of the project that I have executed :
-│
-├── src/
-│ ├── main.py # This is Main Python script with data analysis logic
-│
-├── tests/
-│ ├── test_main.py # This contains the Tests for the data analysis functions
-│
-├── db/
-│ ├── init.sql # This contains SQL scripts for database setup
-│
-├── .dockerignore # It Specifies files to ignore in Docker builds ├── Dockerfile # It Defines the Docker environment for the app ├── docker-compose.yml # It Manages container orchestration for development ├── requirements.txt # It Lists dependencies for the project └── README.md # This file

 ## Architecture Overview